Nyctophiliac1918/mailchamp-app/README.md

-# lottery-app
+# mailchamp-app

-This is a web app, where you can put up lottery draw events as well as participate in them.
-You can see the upcoming events and the previous draw winners too.
+This is a web app, where you can schedule future and recurring emails

 ## Technologies
 Project is created with: